AryaHalmare/Arya_Halmare/README.md

 # status
 git status <br>
--to check status of all the files created in vs code
+- to check status of all the files created in vs code

 # add
 git add "yourfileName" <br>